 Don’t Reinvent the Wheel

 The ability to clean a house is a basic skill that everyone should have, yet there are many who don’t know where to begin.
-If you’re a member of this unlucky group, this guide will get you going in the right direction.
+If you’re a member of this unlucky group, take heart; anyone can clean using this guide to housekeeping.

 Cleaning is neither complicated nor difficult.
 It’s a skill that improves with time and practice, so if at first it seems like cleaning is hard for you to do or you’re not doing it right, have patience.
 Once you get the hang of it, keeping your home clean will be a breeze.